-Given the premium the public place on higher bills they more naturally support investment in the energy transition at home to investing to support the poorest countries - but a 'win-win' argument which talks about the benefits for both consumers in the UK and in poor countries around the world can boost public support for international investment.
+Given the public's concern over ever increasing energy bills, they more naturally support investment in the energy transition at home to investing in poorer countries - but a 'win-win' argument which talks about the benefits for both consumers in the UK and in poor countries around the world can boost public support for international investment.

 Renewable energy is now the cheapest source of energy in the world.
 We should be producing more renewable energy...